apache/www-site/content/legal/resolved.md

 Also note that the Ruby license is listed on the 'Category B' Weak Copyleft list above for binary usage (for example JRuby).

-### From Java 9 onwards, Javadoc can include search functionallity that includes JavaScript under other open source licenses.
+### From Java 9 onwards, Javadoc can include search functionality that includes JavaScript under other open source licenses.
 Can Apache projects include this javadoc?

 From Java 9 onwards, Javadoc can include JavaScript under MIT, MIT OR GPL-3.0, or GPL-2.0 WITH ClasspathException-2.0.
 Apache binary releases (including Maven javadoc jars) and Apache websites may include this for their javadoc.
 It must not be included in source releases.